hmans/rbfu/README.md

 Note that if a `$HOME/.rbfu-version` file is present, rbfu will initially activate the Ruby version mentioned therein when the environment is created (ie., from your shell startup script).

 #### Setting a user-specific default

+### Uninstalling

+If you ever want to get rid of rbfu, make sure the system Ruby is active, then simply delete the `$HOME/.rbfu` directory.

+    rbfu system
+    rm -rf $HOME/.rbfu/

+Please note that this will also delete all Ruby versions managed by rbfu, including all of their installed gems.
+Destruction is fun!

 ### History